 - What is a cryptocurrency?

-- What are the benefits of cashing out your crypto?
+- What are the tax implications of converting cryptocurrency?

-- What are the risks of cashing out your crypto?
+- What are the tax implications of selling cryptocurrency?

 Checkout this video: